-SRL SRP /WP Status Register Description 0 0 Х Software Protection /WP pin has no control.
-The Status register can be written after a Write Enable Instruction, WEL=1.
-[Factory Default] 0 1 0 Hardware Protected When /WP pin is low the Status Register locked and cannot be written to.
-0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable Instruction, WEL=1.
-1 Х х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
-(1) 1 Х х One Time Program (2) Status Register is permanently protected and cannot be written to. (enabled by adding prefix Instruction AAh, 55h)
+SRL SRP /WP Status Register Description 0 0 х Software Protection WP pin has no control.
+The Status register can be written to after a Write Enable instruction, WEL=1.
+[Factory Default] 0 1 0 Hardware When /WP pin is low the Status Register locked and canr written to.
+0 1 1 Hardware Unprotected When /WP pin is high the Status register is unlocked and can be written to after a Write Enable instruction, WEL=1.
+1 х х Power Supply Lock-Down Status Register is protected and cannot be written to again until the next power-down, power-up cycle.
+(1) 1 х х One Time Program (2) Status Register is permanently protected and cannot be written to. (enabled by adding prefix command AAh, 55h)

-- 1. When SRL =1, a power-down, power-up cycle will change SRL =0 state. - 2.
-Please contact Winbond for details regarding the special Instruction sequence.
+1. When SRL =1, a power-down, power-up cycle will change SRL =0 state.